meduzen/v-helper/README.md

 }
 ```

-Notes:
+> **Note**
+>
-- if you need the last parameter to not be a fallback value, replace it by `null`;
+> - if you need the last parameter to not be a fallback value, replace it by `null`;
-- if you need [more parameters to not be fallback values](https://github.com/meduzen/v-helper/issues/8), wrap them in quotes `v()`, as described [in a comment](https://github.com/meduzen/v-helper/issues/8#issuecomment-1368505230).
+> - if you need [a list of values to not be considered as fallback](https://github.com/meduzen/v-helper/issues/8), wrap them in quotes: as described [in a comment](https://github.com/meduzen/v-helper/issues/8#issuecomment-1368505230), the list will be considered as one value, and the quotes will be stripped.

 ## Edge cases